 All Sessions are by Donation (Dana) to the Buddhist Library.
 All donations to the Buddhist Library of $2 and over are tax deductible.

 Dana is the traditional practice of generosity, the extending of one’s goodwill, which is fundamental to Buddhism and other spiritual traditions.
-The Library offers events and classes without requesting a fee and it’s up to each person to determine the amount of dana they’d like to offer.
+The dana you give helps to maintain the Library and allows it to offer more teachings on the Dhamma so that others may benefit in the future.
+It is up to each person to determine the amount of dana they’d like to offer.
 We understand that this is a difficult time financially for many, and people will give what they can.
-An appropriate dana can’t be prescribed but requires sensitivity to its intent and to the individual’s own situation, as well as awareness of the cost of organising events and supporting teachers to spread the Dhamma.
+An appropriate dana can’t be prescribed but requires sensitivity to its intent and to the individual’s own situation, as well as awareness of the cost of organising events and supporting teachers who spread the Dhamma.